fchmainy/ansibleTraining/labs/task2.rst

 run the playbook using the following command:
 .. code::

-ansible-playbook task1.yaml -vvv
+  $ ansible-playbook task1.yaml -vvv

-Note:
-You can run the playbook multiple time as F5 ansible modules are idempotent (https://en.wikipedia.org/wiki/Idempotence)
+*Note: You can run the playbook multiple time as F5 ansible modules are idempotent (https://en.wikipedia.org/wiki/Idempotence) *